-- It was widely recognized that the global ocean may have absorbed anthropogenic CO2 as large as 50% of total release to the atmosphere since the beginning of industrial revolution began in the middle of 18th century (Sabine et al. 2004).
-The uptake of atmospheric CO2 by oceans was carried out mainly through the physical pump and biological pump (BP), and both two processes played key roles in removing carbon from the surface to deep layers of oceans (Ducklow et al., 2001; Boyd et al., 2019).
-The physical pump was regarded as the dissolution of atmospheric CO2 into the ocean and then transported into deep oceans through global circulation (Feely et al. 2001; Toggweiler et al. 2003).
-Whereas the previously reported the biological pump (BP) was consisted of active and passive fluxes of organic carbon synthesized in the euphotic zone and transported out of the surface through zooplankton migration mediation and gravitational particle settling, respectively, after escaping from respiration and grazing processes in the ocean surface (Falkowski 1998; Ducklow et al. 2001; Sarmiento and Gruber 2006; Passow and Carlson 2012; Steinberg et al. 2000; Steinberg and Landry 2017; Archibald et al. 2019).
-The vertical diffusion flux - of dissolved organic carbon (DOC) produced in the surface has also been thought as a part of passive flux (Ducklow et al. 2001; Steinberg and Landry 2017).
-The BP was commonly regarded as an efficient process in downward transfer and storage of carbon dioxide and the critical one in determining the oceanic carbon cycle and budget (Ducklow et al. 2001; Sarmiento and Gruber 2006; DeVries et al. 2012; Sander et al. 2014).
-Thus, Turner (2015) pointed out the BP as one of the most important carbon-involved processes in on the world. planet.
+It was widely recognized that the global ocean may have absorbed anthropogenic CO_2 as large as 50% of total release to the atmosphere since the industrial revolution began in the middle of 18^{th} century (Sabine et al. 2004).
+The uptake of atmospheric

+CO2 by oceans was carried out mainly through the physical pump and biological pump (BP), and both two processes played 30 key roles in removing carbon from the surface to deep layers of oceans (Ducklow et al., 2001; Boyd et al., 2019).
+The physical pump was regarded as the dissolution of atmospheric CO_2 into the ocean and then transported into deep oceans through global circulation (Feely et al. 2001; Toggweiler et al. 2003).
+Whereas the previously reported BP was consisted of active and passive fluxes of organic carbon synthesized in the euphotic zone and transported out of the surface through zooplankton migration 35 mediation and gravitational particle settling, respectively, after escaping from respiration and grazing processes in the ocean surface (Falkowski 1998; Ducklow et al. 2001; Sarmiento and Gruber 2006; Passow and Carlson 2012; Steinberg et al. 2000; Steinberg and Landry 2017; Archibald et al. 2019).
+The vertical diffusion flux of dissolved organic carbon (DOC) produced in the surface has also been thought as a part of passive flux (Ducklow et al. 2001; Steinberg and Landry 2017).
+The BP was commonly regarded as an efficient process in downward transfer and storage of carbon dioxide and the critical one in 40 determining the oceanic carbon cycle and budget (Ducklow et al. 2001; Sarmiento and Gruber 2006; DeVries et al. 2012; Sander et al. 2014).
+Thus, Turner (2015) pointed out the BP as one of the most important carbon-involved processes in the world.
 Without BP exporting ~5 Gt C yr-1 to the mesopelagic zone, the atmospheric CO2 level would be much higher than they are today (Parekh et al. 2006; Cavan et al. 2019).
-Additionally, there was a wide - 45 consensus that the marginal sea plays an important role in modulating the global carbon cycling and fates (Walsh 1991; Liu et al. 2002, 2010; Thomas et al. 2004; Chen and Borges 2009; Dai et al. 2013).
-Thus, the investigation of active and passive fluxesbiological pump in the large marginal sea appears to be important in increasing our understanding the global context of oceanic carbon cycling and budgets.
+Additionally, there was a wide consensus that the marginal sea plays an important role in modulating the global carbon cycling and fates (Walsh 1991; Liu et al. 2002, 2010; Thomas et al. 2004; Chen and Borges 45 2009; Dai et al. 2013).
+Thus, the investigation of active and passive fluxes in the large marginal sea appears to be important in increasing our understanding the global context of oceanic carbon cycling and budgets.

-Although the passive transport has long been assumed as the most important process in the transport of carbon from the surface to deep oceans, the active transport has been considered as an important part of total vertical flux of carbon (TFC)BP showing a substantial proportion (10-30%) of sinking flux in a variety of oceanographic regimes after 1990s (Longhurst et al. 1989; Dam et al. 1995; Steinberg et al. 2000; Bianchi et al. 2013).
-This active transport wasmay not only be important in 格式化: 上標 sustaining the metabolic requirement of mesopelagic community through, but also providinge partial energy demand of mesopelagic ecosystem (Robinson et al. 2010; Steinberg et al. 2008; Burd et al. 2010).
-Previous studies also showed an imbalance between the heterotrophic activity in mesopelagic waters and the estimates of carbon supplied by sinking particulate organic carbon (POC), suggesting the importance of diel vertical migration (DVM) of zooplankton and micronekton in supplying additional demands potentially supporting for microbial growth and respiration in the mesopelagic zone (Reinthaler et al. 2006; Boyd and Trull 2007; Steinberg et al. 2008; Baltar et al. 2009; Boyd et al., 2019).
-Ducklow et al. (2001) as well as Passow and Carlson (2012) have drawn a whole picture of BP illustrating and deciphering the concept and processes of active, passive and DOC fluxes in drawing down atmospheric CO2 and moving various carbon forms from the euphotic zone into the aphotic zone.
+Although the passive transport has long been assumed as the most important process in the transport of carbon from the surface to deep oceans, the active transport has been considered as an important part of total vertical flux of carbon (TFC) showing a substantial proportion (10-30%) of sinking flux in a variety of oceanographic regimes after 1990s (Longhurst et al.

+50 1989; Dam et al. 1995; Steinberg et al. 2000; Bianchi et al. 2013).
+This active transport was important in sustaining the metabolic requirement of mesopelagic community through providing partial energy demand of mesopelagic ecosystem (Robinson et al.

+2010; Steinberg et al. 2008; Burd et al. 2010).
+Previous studies also showed an imbalance between the heterotrophic activity in mesopelagic waters and the estimates of carbon supplied by sinking particulate organic carbon (POC), suggesting the importance of diel vertical migration (DVM) of zooplankton and micronekton in supplying additional demands for microbial growth and